taikoxyz/taiko-mono/packages/website/pages/docs/reference/contract-documentation/bridge/IBridge.md

 ---

-## title: IBridge

 ## IBridge

-The bridge used in conjunction with the {ISignalService}.
+The bridge used in conjunction with the [ISignalService](https://taiko.xyz/docs/reference/contract-documentation/signal/ISignalService#isignalservice).

 _Ether is held by Bridges on L1 and by the EtherVault on L2, not by token vaults._